 GeneCards Summary for HIST2H2BE Gene

 HIST2H2BE (Histone Cluster 2 H2B Family Member E) is a Protein Coding gene.
-Diseases associated with HIST2H2BE include Vaccinia and Connective Tissue Disease.
-Among its related pathways are Packaging Of Telomere Ends and Cellular Senescence.
+Diseases associated with HIST2H2BE include Vaccinia and Systemic Lupus Erythematosus.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and DNA Double Strand Break Response.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIST1H2BE.

 UniProtKB/Swiss-Prot for HIST2H2BE Gene

 Core component of nucleosome.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling.

 Has broad antibacterial activity.
 May contribute to the formation of the functional antimicrobial barrier of the colonic epithelium, and to the bactericidal activity of amniotic fluid.